JulyIghor/PinButtonEvents/README.md

 - Parameters:
   - `state`: The button state to trigger the callback (Pressed or Released).
   - `callback`: The callback function to be executed when the specified button event occurs.

+### `void onSequence(const std::initializer_list<PinButtonEvents::Sequence>& sequence, std::function<void()> callback);`

+Registers a callback function for handling button sequences.
+Implement intricate input patterns recognition by defining a series of `Short`, `Long`, and `Pause` button events.

+- Parameters:
+  - `callback`: The callback function to be executed when a button sequence event occurs.

 ### `unsigned long debounceDelay() const`